axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/fieldset/README.md

 `horizontal` mode is responsive: when crossing the `sm(all)` breakpoint (575px), this component forces conformant children to assume 100% width and rearranges them into a vertical layout with correct vertical spacing.

-### disableresponsivestretch
+### enableresponsivestretch

-Boolean `disableresponsivestretch` prevents the radio buttons to use the full length in a horizontal fieldset.
+Boolean `enableresponsivestretch` prevents the radio buttons to use the full length in a horizontal fieldset.
 Instead they are aligned side by side.
 It must be combined with `button`and `nogap` attributes from the axa-radio.

 ### error\*